 - Discharge types of debts singled out by the bankruptcy law for special treatment, such as child support, alimony, most student loans, court restitution orders, criminal fines, and most taxes.

 - Protect cosigners on your debts.
 When a relative or friend has co-signed a loan, and the consumer discharges the loan in bankruptcy, the cosigner may still have to repay all or part of the loan.

 - Chapter 7 is known as ‘‘straight’’ bankruptcy or ‘‘liquidation.’’
-It requires an individual to give up property which is not ‘‘exempt’’ under the law, so the property can be sold to pay creditors.
-Generally, those who file chapter 7 keep all of their property except property which is very valuable or which is subject to a lien which they can not avoid or afford to pay.
+It requires an individual to give up property which is not ‘‘exempt’’ under the law, which gets sold to pay creditors.
+Generally, those who file chapter 7 keep all of their property except very valuable property or property subject to a lien which they cannot avoid or afford to pay.

 - Chapter 11, known as ‘‘reorganization,’’ is used by businesses and a few individuals whose debts are very large.

 - Chapter 12 is reserved for family farmers and fishermen.